PI Eligibility for Sponsored Projects

 Any investigator who plans to conduct his/her research through the Mortimer B. Zuckerman Mind Brain Behavior Institute (ZMBBI) must also seek an exception through the EVPR, regardless of where his/her primary academic appointment is held.

 Exceptions are granted only on a project by project basis or, in certain unusual cases, for a limited time period.
-Blanket exceptions are never granted at CUMC and are only granted in truly exceptional cases elsewhere at the University.
+Blanket exceptions are never granted at CUIMC and are only granted in truly exceptional cases elsewhere at the University.

 Note: For non-sponsored research studies involving human subjects or vertebrate animals, a similar waiver request must be submitted to the HRPO or the IACUC if the PI on the protocol does not meet the qualifications indicated above.
+Such requests will be routed for approval as described above for sponsored projects.